-USE PROPER EXTENSION CORD: Make sure your extension cord is in good condition.
+USE PROPER EXTENSION CORD: Use only three-wire extension cords that have three-prong grounding-type plugs and three-pole receptacles that accept the tool's plug.
+Make sure your extension cord is in good condition.
+Replace or repair damaged or worn cord immediately.
 When using an extension cord, be sure to use one heavy enough to carry the current your product will draw.
 An undersized cord will cause a drop in line voltage resulting in loss of power and overheating.
 Table 1 shows the correct size to use depending on cord length and nameplate ampere rating.
 If in doubt, use the next heavier gage.
 The smaller the gage number, the heavier the cord.